The Top 12 DC-Area Restaurants Coming in 2020 (Ranked!)

 Opening: February

 Chef/restaurateur Darren Norris has finally answered our prayers for an udon restaurant in DC—and then some.
 The former owner of Kushi (a pioneering izakaya in DC) is opening three spots under one roof.
 Shibuya Eatery will serve up handmade soba and udon noodles as well as kushiyaki skewers.
-Above that, Shibuya Plus will offer shabu shabu and a modern kaiseki tasting menu.
+Above that, Shabu Plus will offer shabu shabu and a modern kaiseki tasting menu.
 And on the top floor, Death Punch Bar will be an unfussy destination for pool and cocktails.

 5. The Roost

-Note: Correction: This story initially misidentified Shabu Plus as Shibuya Plus.
-It also included the wrong address for Oyster Oyster.